Limited Liability Company (LLC) Business Insurance

 Why do LLCs need business insurance?

-As an LLC, you've taken a step toward reducing the risk to your personal assets, but you need to protect your business assets too.
+As a limited liability company, you've taken a step toward reducing the risk to your personal assets, but you need to protect your business assets too.
 Commercial insurance covers costs if a client sues over a mistake in your work, or if someone suffers an injury at your office.
 You might need insurance to comply with state laws or the terms of a contract.

 What types of insurance do LLCs need?